MH-LIKHON/MP3-Brainery/README.md

 - I want to **view my study progress** and track saved resources.

 #### Site Admins
+- I want to **view all registered users** in an organized dashboard.
+- I want to **promote regular users to admin** when necessary.
-- I want to **monitor study topics** and remove inappropriate content.
+- I want to **delete user accounts** in case of inactivity or violation of guidelines.
-- I want to **manage user permissions** and prevent unauthorized access.
+- I want to **restrict unauthorized access to admin-only pages**.

 ### Design
 #### Colour Scheme